 When selecting programmatic interventions, be sure to focus on those that specifically address your identified needs and intended population, as revealed by your data.
 Ideally, your team will select one or more interventions for each tier to implement over the next year, at which time you will look at outcomes and impacts and make any adjustments as necessary.

 Youth.Gov Program Directory features evidence-based programs whose purpose is to prevent and/or reduce delinquency or other problem behaviors in young people.
 The Background & Methodology page describes how the Program Directory was developed and how programs are evaluated and categorized.
 The Research page describes risk and protective factors and how those factors are relevant to youth programs.
 It includes a biography of recent research.

-Once your team has selected one or more programmatic interventions for implementation, you'll begin planning needed changes.
-Be sure that you have information on all aspects of your selected intervention(s) and have considered how your selected programs address individualized needs, early interventions for at-risk students, and school-wide improvement of Conditions for Learning (see tiered model of intervention).
-Develop a logic model that aligns with your stated vision, goals, plans, and selected interventions.
-This logic model will help to guide your team's planning and activities for the year as you determine how you will implement each aspect of the selected programmatic intervention.
+Once your team has selected one or more programmatic interventions for implementation, you will begin to plan needed changes with your partners and other key stakeholders.
+Be sure you have information on all aspects of your selected interventions and have considered how the programs will address the identified needs, intended population, and create school-wide improvement of Conditions for Learning (see tiered models of intervention).
+Working with your team, develop a logic model that aligns with the vision, goals, activities, and intended outcomes.
+The logic model will help guide your team's planning and activities for the year as you develop your implementation strategies.